 Reasons for leave:

-• The birth of a son or daughter or placement of a son or daughter with the employee for adoption or foster care, within one year of birth or placement;
+• The birth of a child or placement of a child with the employee for adoption or foster care, within one year of birth or placement;

-• To care for a spouse, son, daughter, or parent who has a serious health condition;
+• To care for a spouse, child, or parent who has a serious health condition;

 • For a serious health condition that makes the employee unable to perform the essential functions of his or her job; or

-• For qualified reasons related to the fact that a spouse, son, daughter, or parent is a military member on covered active duty or call to covered active duty status.
+• For qualified reasons related to the fact that a spouse, child, or parent is a military member on covered active duty or call to covered active duty status.